There are several steps to developing a team mission statement, use them well and the process may not need to be so tortuous...

-Identifying your distinctive competence is important.
+Identifying your distinctive competence is crucial.
 It enables the team to focus its energies and resources in a particular direction, and continuously build upon its strengths.

 Business, organizational and world changes dictate that your primary reason for existence and your distinctive competency will change at some point.
-Your intent may not change, but the way in which you deliver your product and/or service may well.
+Your intent may not change, but the way in which you deliver your product and/or service may well do so.

 An organization that manufactured horse-buggies in the 1800's will possibly have quite a different mission statement today, yet they are still in the business of creating transport solutions.

 What Else Would You Like To Learn About?